Being-Rawan/Quiz-Mangement-System/README.md

-The Quiz Management System is a desktop application developed by a team of students at Helwan University.
+The Quiz Management System is a console application developed by a team of students at Helwan University.
 This application serves as an efficient tool for creating, organizing, and administering quizzes.